lamberta/devkit-doc/api/event/index.md

 ## Class: event.PubSub

-Pubish and subscribe to messages dispatched on an object.
+Publish and subscribe to messages dispatched on an object.

 ~~~
 import event.PubSub as PubSub;